coder/coder/docs/admin/templates/managing-templates/schedule.md

 dormant state is not eligible for autostart and must be manually activated by the user before being accessible.
 Coder stops workspaces during their transition to the dormant state if they are detected to be running.
-Dormancy Threshold is an enterprise-only feature.
+Dormancy Threshold is only available for licensed customers.

 ## Dormancy auto-deletion (enterprise) (premium)

 Dormancy Auto-Deletion allows a template admin to dictate how long a workspace is permitted to remain dormant before it is automatically deleted.
-Dormancy Auto-Deletion is an enterprise-only feature.
+Dormancy Auto-Deletion is only available for licensed customers.

 ## Autostop requirement (enterprise) (premium)